joaopegoraro/mvvm_riverpod/README.md

   bool get isLoading => _isLoading;

   void performLogin() {
+    // You can use the updateUi method to execute a block of code
-    updateUi(() => _isLoading = true);
+    // that will call notifyListeners() at the end of it updateUi(() => _isLoading = true);

     _apiService.login(_email, _password).catchError((err) {
+      // You can use the showSnackbar method to update the inherited
+      // snackbarMessage field and emit an event, presumably one
-      showSnackbar(err.message, LoginEvent.showSnackbar);
+      // that will show a snackbar in the view showSnackbar(err.message, LoginEvent.showSnackbar);
     }).then((_) {
-      emitEvent(LoginEvent.navigateToHomeScreen);
+      // You can use the emitEvent method to emit an event to the ViewModel
+      // eventStream that will be listened to inside the ViewModelBuilder
+      // that you will see in the next example emitEvent(LoginEvent.navigateToHomeScreen);
     }).whenComplete(() {
       updateUi(() => _isLoading = false);